-Students who do not officially withdraw from courses with approval from CSU IP shall be assigned the administrative grade of "WU" (Withdrawal Unauthorized) which for purposes of grade point average and progress point computation, is equivalent to an F.
+Students who do not officially withdraw from courses with approval from CSU IP and the overseas study center shall be assigned the administrative grade of "WU" (Withdrawal Unauthorized) which for purposes of grade point average and progress point computation, is equivalent to an F. Exceptions due to special circumstances may apply.

-Withdrawals shall not be permitted during the final twenty percent of instruction (typically the last three weeks of a semester long course) except in cases, such as accident or serious illness, where the cause of withdrawal is due to circumstances clearly beyond the student's control.
-Withdrawals of this sort may involve total withdrawal from the campus or may involve only one course.
+Withdrawals shall not be permitted during the final twenty percent of instruction (for example, the last three weeks of a course which has 15 weeks of instruction).
+Exceptions may apply in certain cases, such as accident or serious illness, where the cause of withdrawal is due to circumstances clearly beyond the student's control.
+Withdrawals of this sort may involve total withdrawal from the program or may involve only one course.